DevExpress/devextreme-demos/JSDemos/Demos/Gauges/Overview/jQuery/description.md

-DevExtreme JavaScript Gauge controls are interactive jQuery components for visualizing data on dashboards.
-They come in two geometric shapes: circular, or radial, and linear.
-Circular gauges, in turn, can be of two sub-types: regular gauges and bar gauges.
-In this demo, you can see a simple dashboard with several highly customized gauges.
+DevExtreme JavaScript Gauge controls help you visualize data and create dashboards.
+Our library includes three gauge types: radial bar gauges, circular scale gauges, and linear gauges.

+This demo displays a simple dashboard with a few highly customized gauges.

-Check out other demos in this section to explore gauge features, like geometry customization, palettes, tooltips, custom labels in the component's center, etc.
+Review other demos in this section to explore gauge features such as geometry customization, palettes, tooltips, and custom label display.